 21. Have a freestanding tub

-The simplicity and comfort of a freestanding tub suit the modern farmhouse aesthetic and is a good way to bridge the divide between old and new elements.
+The simplicity and comfort of a freestanding tub suit the modern farmhouse aesthetic.
+And it’s a good way to bridge the divide between old and new elements.

-Nothing says ‘farmhouse’ more than a bathtub made from a converted galvanised steel water tank or feed trough!
-Paint it white to suit an all-white bathroom aesthetic and mix with timber accents and a few contemporary elements such as subway tile for a modern farmhouse vibe.
+Likewise, nothing says ‘farmhouse’ more than a bathtub made from a converted galvanised steel water tank or feed trough!
+Paint it white to suit an all-white bathroom aesthetic and mix with timber accents.
+Add a few contemporary elements such as subway tile for a modern farmhouse vibe.

 24. Have barn-style or industrial lighting

-Practical, metal industrial style and barn-inspired lighting fixtures are perfect for adding utilitarian chic to a farmhouse bathroom.
-Pendants and sconces in galvanised steel or black powder-coated steel fixtures are ideal for the modern farmhouse look.
-Here, twin sets of three-light wall fixtures do the trick.
+Metal industrial style and barn-inspired lighting fixtures add heaps of utilitarian chic to a farmhouse bathroom.
+And pendants and sconces in galvanised steel or black powder-coated steel fixtures are ideal for the modern farmhouse look.

 If black feels too heavy as a colour for your pendant lights, choose white instead!
-A fresh touch, a white light fitting will blend harmoniously into your light-coloured farmhouse bathroom.
+A white light fitting will blend harmoniously into your light-coloured farmhouse bathroom.
+Such a fresh touch.

 For more lighting ideas, see also our article on bathroom lighting.